Category Archives: Surrey

 The Grumbling Men featured another guitarist called Keith who was replaced by Baz Hewson when the group became The Electrons.

-Nicky Graham, who took over from Moseley on rhythm guitar in January 1961, was a student at Surbiton Grammar School (and later Kingston School of Art) and had recently arrived from Durban, South Africa where he was born.
+Nicky Graham, who took over from Moseley on rhythm guitar in January 1961, was a student at Surbiton Grammar School (and later Kingston School of Art) and had recently arrived from Durban, South Africa where he was born in January 1945.

 Malcolm Penn says that The Electrons never got to play at Tolworth Toby Jug as they predated its band nights.
 (Ed.
 Originally a jazz venue, the Toby Jug did briefly operate as a club for R&B in early 1964 but its owners soon stopped putting rock bands on.
 It reopened in early March 1968 and became a significant music venue in the area.)